Paras-245/notes/bitten tech course/module 1 (Introduction)/12_General Terminologies.md

 3. Vulnerability assessment : it is same as pt but in this we only introduce bugs but not tell how much they can damage
 ---
 1. Cyber Espionage : Spying on someone to get illicit access to confidential information
-2. Exploits : Designed to cause damage to
+2. Exploits : Designed to cause damage to and perform harmful actions
+3. Script Kiddie :noob hackers
+4. Zero day :